cetusfinance/cetusfinance.github.io/_posts/gav/2017-06-12-Stripping-Americans.md

 # Spot the difference
 ##### *Who's worth more..?*

 Under Black-type dynamics, with everything else equal, an American option has to be worth more than (or equal to) the equivalent European.
 This makes logical sense - one could take an American and choose not to exercise it until the last possible moment, making it exactly equivalent to a European.
 The extra optionality (i.e. the possibility to exercise early if it suits the holder) can only add to the value.
-If we then look at the inverse implication of this, for a given option premium, the implied vol for an American option must be less than (or equal to) the equivalent European implied vol.
+If we then look at the inverse implication of this, for a given option premium, the implied vol for an American option must be less than (or equal to) the equivalent Black/European implied vol.

 ##### *Life at the edge*